Genivia/ugrep/README.md

-  patterns" to skip unwanted matches, recursive search through directories while selecting files by file name extension and file signature "magic bytes" and shebangs, predefined (installed) search patterns to search source code, hexdumps for binary matches, customized output, match replacement, seamless quickfix Vim integration, and more.
+  patterns" to skip unwanted matches, recursive search through directories while selecting files by file name extension and file signature "magic bytes" and shebangs, predefined (installed) search patterns to search source code, hexdumps for binary matches, customized output formatting with match replacement, seamless quickfix Vim integration, and more.

 - **ugrep is fast** and uses [RE/flex](https://github.com/Genivia/RE-flex) for high-performance regex matching, which is 100 times faster than the GNU C